Register as a New Patient

 Please request a New Patient Registration Form from Reception or call 023 9241 2846.
 Please bring two forms of ID with you, one of which must be photo ID.

 You will be told at registration who your named doctor is.
 This will be the doctor with overall responsibility for your care.
 However you will still be able to see any doctor in the Practice and your named doctor can be changed on request.

 The changes in the contract now mean that all patients should have a named GP.

-All new patients registering with the Practice are offered a health screening assessment.
-This is an extremely valuable check-up as it can identify potential problems and introduce you to the Practice and to the services we can offer you and your family.
-Please book your new patient medical as soon as possible.
+All new patients registering with the Practice may be offered a health screening assessment.
+This is a valuable check-up as it can identify potential problems and introduce you to the Practice and to the services we can offer you and your family.

 Medical treatment is available from the date of registration.
 Please contact reception for further information.